DmitrySumaroka/StateServer/README.md

 # State Server!
-Simple tell you which state, if any, a point is in from a provided json cordinates.
+Simple server to tell you which state, if any, a point is in from a provided json cordinates.
 Some simplified geometries are included in states.json (so greatly simplified, that some of the smaller ones disappear).